27 Fun Things to Do in Kathmandu with Kids

 • Website: Central Zoo

 There are a good number of museums in Kathmandu that are enjoyable and educational for kids.
-Check out here my complete guide to the best museums in Kathmandu.
+Two of the best museums for kids is the Aviation Museum and Narayanhiti Palace Museum.

-• 📍 Location: Sinamangal (near the Tribhuvan International Airport)
+• Aviation Museum Location: Sinamangal (near the Tribhuvan International Airport)

 In the museum, they have a documentary about aviation and after that, the visitors get to see the exhibition and photos about the history of aviation (both for Nepal and global aviation).